About Soboliphyme baturini

 The nematode Soboliphyme baturini is a stomach- or intestinal-dwelling parasite mainly of Holarctic mustelids (Martes and Mustela) and is included in the 50HG project as a comparator the first representative of this order for which specimens could be obtained.
 Larvae develop in oligochaete (earthworms) and it is thought the life cycle involves only two hosts.
 Members of this genus and family are also found in insectivores and shrews.

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Joseph Cook (University of New Mexico), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Joseph Cook (University of New Mexico) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.